ester-t-s/osm-public-space-mapper/README.md

 osmosis --read-pbf file=orig-data/austria-latest.osm.pbf --bb top=48.1999 left=16.3843 bottom=48.1931 right=16.3977 completeWays=yes --wb data/sample-data-rennweg-to-arenbergpark.osm.pbf
 ```
 Apart from the dataset in osm.pbf format, the coordinates of the bounding box and the target filename have to be passed to the script.
 The local CRS is set to EPSG 3035 for European Lambert Azimuthal Equal Area but can be changed to a more precise, local CRS.
 The projection is required for buffer processing.
 Other local variables can be set in example_application/local_variables.py.
-The data analysis is brought together in osm_public_space_mapper.data_analysis.full_data_analysis and uses multiple other modules from the package and the custom classes BoundingBox and OsmElement defined in osm_public_space_mapper.utils.
+The data analysis is brought together in osm_public_space_mapper.data_analysis.full_data_analysis and uses multiple other modules from the package and the custom classes BoundingBox, GeometryElement and OsmElement defined in osm_public_space_mapper.utils.
-The result will be a GeoJSON file with Polygon objects (EPSG 4326) and the attributes space_type and access.
+The result will be a GeoJSON file with Polygon objects (EPSG 4326) and the attributes space_type, access and a combination of these two in viz-category.
 If elements are left with undefined access, the space_type should be checked and access should be derived from that.
 An OSM extract for a part of Vienna's third district, downloaded on March 8, 2023, is provided as sample data under OSM Licence: [OpenStreetMap](https://wiki.osmfoundation.org/wiki/Licence/Attribution_Guidelines)
 The example_application can for example be visualized according to public accessibility as shown in this example:
 <img style="display:block" src="example_application/sample_visualization.png" alt="visualization of publicly accessible space in the sample area in Vienna's third district" width=50% height=50%>

 ## Limitations
+### Technical limitations
 The script is not optimized for performance.
 An analysis for an area of around 1 km2 should be processed in around five minutes.
 Bigger areas take significantly longer.
+### Filtering limitations
 The analysis only looks at outdoor elements.
 Buildings and everything located in buildings is ignored.
+Apart from that, OSM relations are not processed (used package esy.osm.shape can not transform OSM relations to shapely geometries).
+### Context limitations
 The analysis was developed with Western European cities in mind and is applied to a part of Vienna.
 The assumptions about public space lying behind the analysis might not be equally applicable to very different cultural and spatial contexts.

 ## Contributing